algorandfoundation/ARCs/ARCs/arc-draft_alternative_0014.md

 ### Overview

-The mechanism uses blockchain addresses as unique identifiers.
+General idea: The mechanism uses blockchain addresses as unique identifiers.
 Users login into an application on a server/backend by proving they own a blockchain address.
 The proof is a digital signature that can be validated server-side.
 If the proof is valid, the server creates a new session (release of a cookie/JWT).

 The mechanism works as follows: a user attempts to login into an application with its blockchain address.
 The backend requests the user to prove her identity by signing a random message with the secret key in control of the blockchain address.
 The message MUST be unpredictable and only valid for one authentication request.
 Reproducible messages could be used by an attacker in a replay-attack.
 Thus, after signing the message the user forwards the result to the backend which validates the signature and eventually instantiates a new authenticated session with the user.
 The established session is characterized by a session id (i.e. a cookie or JWT).

 GRAPH HERE

 The previous section introduced a general mechanism to authenticate users with blockchain identities.
 This section provides an implementation of such a mechanism using the Algorand blockchain.
 It considers a User and a Verifier.
 The User owns an Algorand account which is identified with an Algorand key pair <PKa, SKa>.
 Algorand transforms traditional 32-bytes cryptographic keys into more readable and user-friendly objects.
 The public key is represented as Algorand address PKa, whereas the secret key is transformed into a base64 private key SKa.
 The User accesses her Algorand account via a wallet.
 The Verifier is any kind of system (i.e. application, dApp, entity) that wants to authenticate the User with her Algorand account.
 A wallet is any type of Algorand wallet, such as hot wallets like AlgoSigner, MyAlgo Wallet for browser and mobile wallets used through WalletConnect, and cold wallets like the Ledger Nano.

 The User presents to the Verifier her Algorand address (PKa) for authentication.
 The Verifier authenticates the User by asking her to sign an Authentication Message.
 The digital signature MUST be created with the secret key (SKa) of the Algorand account used for authentication.
 An Authentication Message is nothing but a sequence of bytes.
 Users connected to a wallet with an Algorand account can sign the Authentication Message with their SKs, and forge brand new digital signatures.

 To sum up, the solution use Algorand cryptographic primitives to achieve the following operations:

 - given an Algorand account and an Authentication Message, the user MUST be able to generate a digital signature using the SKa;